Category: Health Training and Education

 On June 14, family and friends gathered in Anchorage to celebrate ten new Dental Health Aide Therapists (DHAT), the largest graduating class from the Alaska Dental Therapy Education Program (ADTEP) to date.
 “As we begin the celebration of 15 years of DHAT practice in Alaska, it is fitting that this is our largest class, with 10 graduates,” said Dr. Mary Williard, who helped create ADTEP.
 “The success of our DHAT education program has been documented, showing that the work of ...

-This Memorial Day weekend marks a time to remember military members who have died in service to the United States.
-Memorial Day also marks the unofficial start to summer and boating season.
 As the summer days grow longer, our Alaska Native people will spend more time on the water – whether it’s on boats or shores, fishing or for recreation.
 However, every year, water related accidents and fatalities affect our Native community.
-On average, 17 Alaska Native people drown each ...
+On average, 17 Alaska Native people drown each year.
+About half of Alaska Native drowning victims are ages 30 and under.
+Our Alaska Native men are six times as likely to drown than our Native women.
+These numbers can be ...

 As part of a community-driven solution, Alaska Native Tribal Health Consortium introduced the first successful dental therapist workforce in the United States in 2004.
 Dental Health Aide Therapists (DHATs) provide culturally appropriate dental education and routine dental services in Alaska Native communities, usually their home village, within the scope of their training.
 The program was recently profiled by Do Something Awesome, a film storytelling project of WorkingNation, to showcase unique solutions in workforce development across the U.S. The article and ...